The Communal Bakehouse is located on The Moor, on the stretch between The Angel and Pitt Lane.

 The Bakehouse on the Moor is the last surviving bakehouse building in Coleorton - there used to be four - and it was one of the first sites to be designated with the Coleorton Blue Plaque.

 Since restoration there has been concern over maintenance and long-term viability since it was still in private ownership.
-Thankfully the owner was well aware of the value of the Bakehouse to the community and has transferred ownership to Coleorton Parish Council.
+Thankfully the owners, Bernie and Vena Jacques, were well aware of the value of the Bakehouse to the community and has transferred ownership to Coleorton Parish Council.
 The Heritage Group will be working with the Parish Council on a plan to tidy the surrounding area, set up a maintenance schedule and provide an information board so the public can read about the history.
 We'd also like to restore the ovens if possible and maybe use them for baking some bread!

 Bakehouse destroyed in 2010